keep all apps in your company up-to-date effortlessly

-MacUpdater is great for personal uses on your home Mac, but it could be even more useful for corporate or educational facilities where a large number of Macs need to be managed and kept current.
-We are currently in the process of collecting information about requirements and possible improvements for these use-cases and implementing the first new features aimed at managing multiple Macs at once.
+MacUpdater is great for personal use on your Mac, but it can be even more useful for corporate, business or educational facilities where a large number of Macs need to be managed and kept up-to-date and secure.

-• Update: you can tell MacUpdater to update outdated apps. you can also tell MacUpdater to update all apps by omitting the path for the app to be updated, but this is completely unsupported and definitely not recommended.
+- Update: you can tell MacUpdater to update outdated apps. you can also tell MacUpdater to update all apps by omitting the path for the app to be updated.

 In addition to the current facilities we are planning these options and features that should be helpful in a corporate or educational setting: